Mysteriosis/IoT-Smart-building/README.md

 # IoT-Smart-building
-Repository for IoT Lab 1
 Back-end python used as gateway for z-wave network
+(IoT Lab 1)

 ## Dependencies